Yard Sale (Modern Family): Reviews

 Victoria Leigh Miller from Yahoo!
 TV said that the episode was priceless. "...while the Pritchett-Dunphy-Delgado-Tucker clan fell short of selling refreshments at their sale (think Hyde's "special brownies" on "That '70s Show's" garage sale episode), the hijinks on this episode were refreshing enough! [...]
 So how much money did the family's yard sale make for UNICEF?
 We're not sure, but this episode was priceless."

 Denise Chang from No White Noise rated the episode with an A− grade saying that "Yard Sale" was a wonderful and overall great episode.
 "Overall, this was a really great episode that explored a couple of important topics and gets a 3/5 laughs from me on the funny scale.
 Hayley made a short appearance via video chat and I can’t wait to see more."

 Zach Dionne of Vulture rated the episode with 4/5.
 "A yard sale at the Pritchett-Delgado headquarters — what a wonderful way to get the entire dysfunctional Modern Family clan together for some recently lacking comedy team action."

 Michael Adams of 411mania rated the episode with 8/10 saying that it was not bad at all while Wyner C of Two Cents TV said that "the episode was okay but the ending rocked!!!"

-Also, Phil's moment as James Franco from the movie 127 Hours got positive feedback.
+Phil's moment as James Franco from the movie 127 Hours got positive feedback.
 "Is it possible Phil did James Franco better than James Franco himself?
 What started out as Wild Hogs turned into 127 Hours when Phil tipped Jay's Harley over and caught his pants underneath it.
 If only he was wearing his shants!
 I'd probably watch a whole episode of Modern Family with Phil recording himself like he was in The Blair Witch Project.
 He is a one-man comedy show."